Page not found :(

 Since KbdEmu is written in go, you will need go installed in order to compile it.

-+Most linux distros call the package providing it either go
++Most linux distros call the package providing it either go or golang.

 Once go is installed, you can check that it runs by running